How to sew a curve with an overlocker?

 • apply a soluble stabilizer strip

-• or work with a stiffer fabric during the first trials.
+• or work with a stiffer fabric during your first tries.

 This helps you keep a clean curve without excessive tension.

-Marking the curve on the wrong side of the fabric with a erasable pen is an excellent way to maintain a consistent curve.
-This mark becomes your visual guide to keep the knife exactly aligned, especially during the first practices.
+Marking the curve on the wrong side of the fabric with a washable pen is an excellent way to maintain a consistent curve.
+This mark becomes your visual guide to keep the knife perfectly aligned, especially during your first attempts.

 Start with: